 I had to call a guy about servicing a few things on his motorcycle.
 It was his dad's bike that we worked on years ago.
 His dad is gone now - and it's been handed down to the son.
 The trailer door came down and my jaw hit the floor.
 Awesome!
 I got it running in about 15 minutes, but the cups and oil lines leak so bad - the oil is running all over the motor, smoke is rolling, the carb is seeping, but I'll get it sealed up.
 Pretty neat bike - huh?

+You had to kinda look around to find some cool shit goin' on this year - but it was worth the trip.
 A "little" something for everyone.
 By Sunday, the crowd is gettin thin and you can move around a bit more.
 I see Steve Driscoll was there - airbrushing up a storm.
 Some unique stuff I didn't see last year.
 1967 XLCH sold for $1000 bucks.
 That green panhead was damn cool !

 I use PJ1 Wrinkle Paint (make sure you clean the tip and the can) it likes to stick up after one usage.
 I then spray Plastic-Coat Flat Black Hi-Heat over the top to dull it up - otherwise it's too shiney and looks like ass . . .
 Keep the wrinkle a uniform thickness and lay it on a little heavy, but don't get a run or yer screw'd.
 Tricky stuff - but if you do it right - looks bitchin' . . .